dagnazty/GiP/README.md

 # GiP
-Grab external IP and post it to Discord using a webhook.
+Grab external IP and post it to Discord via webhook.

 > [!IMPORTANT]
 > You must change line 14 "DiscordWebhook" to your webhook.